nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-maintenance-branches.md

 ## Reporting Corrections on master Branch

-The&nbsp;`master` branch is the main branch of the project.
+The `master` branch is the main branch of the project.
 It will hold both evolutions and corrections.
-So you need to report the bug fixes done on the&nbsp;`maintenance_1.0` branch on&nbsp;`master`.
-Because the&nbsp;`master` branch is evolving with new features and improvements, the corrections done on&nbsp;`maintenance_1.0` may need to be adapted to be aligned on the latest developments.
-This is why you need to report manually bug fixes on the&nbsp;`master` branch.
+So you need to report the bug fixes done on the `maintenance_1.0` branch on `master`.
+Because the `master` branch is evolving with new features and improvements, the corrections done on `maintenance_1.0` may need to be adapted to be aligned on the latest developments.
+This is why you need to report manually bug fixes on the `master` branch.

 ## Preparing and Deploying a Second Set of Bug Fixes

-Follow the same big steps as above to prepare and deploy a second set of corrections on the&nbsp;`maintenance_1.0` branch.
+Follow the same big steps as above to prepare and deploy a second set of corrections on the `maintenance_1.0` branch.
 For instance:

 1. On the Edit layout of the Contract document type, add the Owner field: use a **Single user/group suggestion** widget instead of a text widget and check the Read-only box.
 2. On the View layout click on **Import Layout** > **Edit layout** to get the same layout as the Edit one.
 3. Test your modifications.
-4. Release and deploy a version 1.0.2 of the&nbsp;`maintenance_1.0` branch.
+4. Release and deploy a version 1.0.2 of the `maintenance_1.0` branch.
-5. Report your modifications on the&nbsp;`master` branch.
+5. Report your modifications on the `master` branch.

 ## Preparing New Features on the master Branch

-In parallel to the corrections, you can develop new features on the&nbsp;`master` branch.
+In parallel to the corrections, you can develop new features on the `master` branch.
 This branch will hold both evolutions and corrections.
 For instance:

-1. Complete your developments on&nbsp;`master`.
+1. Complete your developments on `master`.
-2. Make sure you reported the latest bug fixes from&nbsp;`maintenance_1.0`.
+2. Make sure you reported the latest bug fixes from `maintenance_1.0`.
-3. Test the developments of&nbsp;`master`.
+3. Test the developments of `master`.
 4. Once you have approved your developments, release a version 1.1.0 of `master`.

 ## Working on Corrections for Version 1.1.0

 After you have released a new version of your project (here 1.1.0), you need to create a new maintenance branch to work on bug fixes for that version.

-1. Create a new maintenance branch from&nbsp;`master`, called&nbsp;`maintenance_1.1`.
+1. Create a new maintenance branch from `master`, called `maintenance_1.1`.
 2. Proceed for corrections on the new maintenance branch the same way as for the first maintenance branch.
-3. Depending on your maintenance policy you need to keep the branch&nbsp;`maintenance_1.0` or you can delete it.
+3. Depending on your maintenance policy you need to keep the branch `maintenance_1.0` or you can delete it.

-&nbsp;

-* * *

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">{{#> panel heading='Related Studio Documentation'}}